nuggetnchill/coding-challenges/advent of code 2015/day 2/README.md

 All numbers in the elves' list are in feet.

 How many total square feet of wrapping paper should they order?

+Comment:
+    I was able to dip my toe further into iterating through arrays and functions for array such as .map() and .reduce() also learned something about geometry and wrapping present :D